aFleX Tutorial: Scripting Tool for Thunder Products

 - Using the aFleX Editor

-- The aFleX Editor is a separate PC application you can use to download/upload aFleX scripts from/to the AX device.
+- The aFleX Editor is a separate PC application you can use to download/upload aFleX scripts from/to the Thunder device.
 Moreover, the aFleX Editor can do syntax checking.
 As an editor, it also has syntax highlighting, keyword auto-completion, etc.

 - Using the CLI